brackendev/SwiftPlayground-Pharo/README.md

 Because of instability with Xcode's Swift Playgrounds, this robust Swift code runner was implemented for Pharo.
 It brings the benefits of working with Swift output in the powerful Pharo environment.
-This is very much a work in progress.
+This is a work in progress.

 - - -